-When the app is promoted it becomes publicly available outside your organization.
+When you promote the app, it becomes publicly available outside your organization.

-If you don't see that option, contact your Power BI admin to grant you permissions for template app development in the admin portal.
+If you don't see the Promote app option, contact your Power BI admin to grant you permissions for template app development in the admin portal.

 When your app is ready for production or sharing via AppSource, go back to the Release Management pane and select Promote app next to Pre-production.

-To make your app widely available to thousands of Power BI users in the world, we encourage you to submit it to AppSource.
-See the Power BI Application offer for details.
+To make your app widely available to Power BI users throughout the world, submit it to AppSource.
+For more information, see the Create a Power BI app offer.

 Automate parameter configuration during installation

-If you are an ISV and are distributing your template app via your web service, you can create automation that configures template app parameters automatically when your customers install the app in their Power BI account.
-This makes things easier for your customers and increases the likelihood of a successful installation because they don't have to supply details that they might not know.
-See Automated configuration of a template app installation for details.
+If you're an independent software vendor and distribute your template app via your web service, you can create automation that configures template app parameters automatically when your customers install the app in Power BI.
+Automatic configuration makes things easier for your customers and increases the likelihood of a successful installation, because customers don't have to supply details that they might not know.
+For more information, see Automated configuration of a template app installation.

-See how your customers interact with your template app in Install, customize, and distribute template apps in your organization.
+- To learn how your customers interact with your template app, see Install, customize, and distribute template apps in your organization.